Bures-Wasserstein geometry for positive-definite Hermitian matrices and their trace-one subset: Conclusion

 \section{Conclusion}

-In this paper we have presented the derivation of the Riemannian metric corresponding to the BW distance on $\pherm$, following the exposition of \cite{bhatia1}.
-Subsequently, we have adapted this argument so that the Riemannian distance and geodesics could be found for this metric on the subset $\dens$.
-This part can be considered original work of the author.
+In this paper we have highlighted the interplay between Fisher theory and quantum information theory.
+This has been done by presenting an existing derivation of the Riemannian metric corresponding to the BW distance on $\pherm$ and subsequently adapting this argument so that the Riemannian distance and geodesics could be recovered for this metric on the subset $\dens$.
 In the last part we have compared the geometrical structure to similar structures within quantum information.